onedata/onedata-documentation/doc/administering_onedata/luma.md

 * mapping storage NFSv4 ACL principal to Onedata [user](#onedata-user-credentials)/[group](#onedata-group-credentials) -
 used in case of importing files from storage that supports [NFSv4 ACLs](https://www.osc.edu/book/export/html/4523), with `syncAcl` option enabled.
-It allows to map ACE principal to a specific user/group in the Onedata.
+It allows to map ACL principal to a specific user/group in the Onedata.
 If `syncAcl` option is disabled this mapping does not have to be defined.

 ## Onedata file permissions model and LUMA DB